-On a cold night, you can layer on your pants, short and pullover as well as a hat or hoodie to help stay warm.
-On a hot night, you can remove all these layers and be comfy and protected as needed.
+On a chilly night, you can layer your pants, shorts, and pullover as well as a hat or hoodie to help stay warm.
+On a hot night, you can remove all these layers and be comfortable and protected as needed.

-Your calorie and food intake will depend entirely on your body mass, distance covered and length of your hike.
-Starting small and working yourself up to larger hikes will let you over plan when the weight won’t hurt you much and learn from your habits and preferences as you gain experience.
-To this day, I still over pack on food and I accept the additional weight.
+Your calorie and food intake will depend entirely on your body mass, distance covered, and length of your hike.
+Starting small and working yourself up to more extensive hikes will let you over plan when the weight won’t hurt you much and learn from your habits and preferences as you gain experience.
+To this day, I still overpack on food, and I accept the additional weight.
 With experience, you will find a better balance.

 Experiment around.
 I enjoy a warm breakfast and a hot cup of coffee to start my day.
 One trick I was told to save some room and simplify my food options is to use the same boiled water to make hot oatmeal with dried fruit to make instant coffee.
 I don’t miss a pancake breakfast with fresh eggs as much with a little warm breakfast to get me going, and I don’t need to carry a coffee press or grinds to get my caffeine fix.

 Personal Recommendation: Starbucks Instant Coffee – No fuss, no muss.
 Just instant Coffee.

 Your equipment list for long hikes is set up around cooking and cleaning needs.
 If you like to enjoy warm foods then you will need a stove, fuel, and utensils to cook and eat your food and you will also need soap and a container as well as potable water to clean up after cooking.

 - all-purpose Soap

 All-purpose soap is available for doing dishes and washing hands as well as washing your body and hair.
 This kind of soap is usually environmentally friendly and the best option, so you don’t need to carry around multiple body washes, detergents, and shampoos.
 The lighter you can make your kit, the better off you will be.

 - Shovel / Scoop